DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 How do I rent a helicopter?

-Renting a helicopter is very simple.
-AEROAFFAIRES has a fleet of helicopters at your disposal with professional pilots.
-In order to book a flight, several solutions are available to you:
+Renting a helicopter is easy.
+AEROAFFAIRES has a fleet of helicopters and professional pilots at your disposal.
+There are several ways to book a flight:

 Why choose us?

-We also offer additional services: hotel and restaurant reservations taking into account your flight plan, a car with driver for your land trips, etc…
+We also offer additional services, such as hotel and restaurant reservations to suit your flight plan, chauffeur-driven cars for ground transportation, etc

-In order to start flying with AEROAFFAIRES, a simple quote is enough.
-Fill in your personal information online and we will take care of finding the company that best suits your needs.
-Afterwards, we will send you a contract to be returned signed.
+To start flying with AEROAFFAIRES, all you need is a simple quote.
+Fill in your personal details online, and we’ll find the company best suited to your needs.
+We’ll then send you a contract to sign and return.